INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 [**General Direction of Cadastre**](https://www.catastro.meh.es/) is responsible for the formation and maintenance of the Real Estate Cadastre as well as the dissemination of cadastral information (Addresses, Buildings, Cadastral parcels data sets).

-- INSPIRE GML (through WFS and ATOM services) continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law.
+- INSPIRE GML (through WFS and ATOM services) continuing being used as exchange format of Cadastral Parcels, Addresses and buildings in the real estate traffic in Spain by law and buildings are published in 2D and 3D through the OGC API Feature on [GeoE3 proyect](https://geoe3.eu/).
-- INSPIRE Atoms feeds of Administrative Units, Cadastral Parcels, Addresses and Buildings are included in Corda from EEA and Gisco(Eurostat) and now also in EuroGeographics Open Maps for Europe.
-- INSPIRE cadastral data are also included in the GEOE3 platform, where buildings are published in 2D and 3D through the OGC API Feature.

 Figures of **Addresses, Buildings, Cadastral parcels data sets**: